issp-center-dev/TeNeS/manual/develop/en/html/_sources/file_specification/parameter_section.txt

-   ``is_real``,     "Whether to limit all tensors to real valued ones",        Boolean, false ``iszero_tol``,  "Absolute cutoff value for reading operators",             Real,    0.0 ``output``,      "Directory for saving result such as physical quantities", String,  \"output\" ``tensor_save``, "Directory for saving optimized tensors",                  String,  \"\" ``tensor_load``, "Directory for loading initial tensors",                   String,  \"\"
+   ``is_real``,     "Whether to limit all tensors to real valued ones",        Boolean, false ``iszero_tol``,  "Absolute cutoff value for reading operators",             Real,    0.0 ``measure``,     "Whether to calculate and save observables",               Boolean, true ``output``,      "Directory for saving result such as physical quantities", String,  \"output\" ``tensor_save``, "Directory for saving optimized tensors",                  String,  \"\" ``tensor_load``, "Directory for loading initial tensors",                   String,  \"\"